highvolt-dev/tmo-monitor/README.md

     Defaults to n41 - Specify a 5G band you expect the gateway to be connected to.
 Repeat the flag to allow multiple acceptable bands.
 Case-sensitive.

 **Uptime Threshold:** `--uptime`
-    Defaults to n41 - Specify the required uptime for the gateway in order for an implicit reboot to occur.
-Defaults to 90 seconds to allow sufficient time to establish a connection and stabilize band selection.
+    Defaults to 90 seconds - Specify a required uptime for an implicit reboot to occur.
+Intended to allow sufficient time to establish a connection and stabilize band selection.
 Setting is used to avoid boot looping, but is not respected when the `--reboot` flag is used.

 ## Roadmap